piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 - Can support all required chip select line behaviours without any hardware changes.
 - Is faster to build and program (just `make run` vs complex xEPROM procedures).
 - Makes it easy to download and combine ROM images from various sources - no need to build combination ROM images by hand.
+- Have various advanced features, such as boot time and dynamic image selection, and the ability to serve multi ROM sockets from a single ROM.

 **Q: What ROM types does One ROM support?**

-A: One ROM emulates 2364 (8KB), 2332 (4KB), and 2316 (2KB) ROMs commonly used in Commodore systems, disk drives, and other retro computers.
+A: One ROM currently emulates 2364 (8KB), 2332 (4KB), and 2316 (2KB) ROMs commonly used in Commodore systems, disk drives, and other retro computers.

 The original ROMs had mask programmable chip select behaviour, which meant they could be either low or high when selected.
 One ROM can emulate this by configuring the chip select lines in software, allowing it to work with any system that uses these ROM types - and can support multiple images with different chip select configurations in a single firmware build.

 ## Hardware Compatibility

-**Q: Which STM32 variants are supported?**
+**Q: Which MCU variants are supported?**

 A: Currently supported variants include:

+- Raspberry Pi RP2350 (A4 stepping, 150Mhz max clock, 8 ROM images)
 - STM32F401RBT6/RCT6/RET6 (84MHz max clock, 6-16 ROM images)
 - STM32F411RCT6/RET6 (100MHz max clock, 14-16 ROM images)
 - STM32F405RGT6 (168MHz max clock, 16 ROM images)
 - STM32F446RCT6/RETx (180MHz max clock, 16 ROM images)

-The F405/F446 are recommended for maximum compatibility as they runs fastest and supports the maximum number of target systems.
+The RP2350/F405/F446 are recommended for maximum compatibility as they runs fastest and supports the maximum number of target systems.

+Note all MCUs are overclockable.

-See the [Supported STM32 Microcontrollers](/README.md#supported-stm32-microcontrollers) section for more details.
+See [Supported Microcontrollers](/docs/MCU-SELECTION.md) for more details.

 **Q: What retro systems work with One ROM?**

-A: Tested systems include Commodore PETs, VIC-20s, C64s, 1541 drives, and IEEE-488 drives.
+A: Tested systems include Commodore PETs, VIC-20s, C64s, TI-99, 1541 drives, and IEEE-488 drives.
 The F405 variant running at 168MHz should support virtually any system using compatible ROM types, including faster 2MHz systems.

+If One ROM **doesn't** work in your system, replacing a 2364, 2332 or 2316, we want to hear about it!
+Please [raise an issue](/README.md#debugging).

-**Q: How do I know which STM32 variant I need?**
+**Q: How do I know which MCU variant I need?**

 A: Choose based on your target system's timing requirements.
 PETs need 26MHz minimum, VIC-20s need 37MHz, C64 kernals need 75MHz, and C64 character ROMs need 98MHz.

-Use F405 or F446 if unsure - they supports all target systems.
+Use RP2350, F405 or F446 if unsure - they support all target systems.

-See the [STM32 Selection](/docs/STM32-SELECTION.md) section for more details.
+See [MCU Selection](/docs/MCU-SELECTION.md) for more details.

 **Q: Why are you using the STM32's internal oscillator - doesn't that make it unstable?**

 A: An internal oscillator was one of the microcontroller selection criteria, in order to simplify the design, and reduce the PCB footprint and BOM cost.
 The STM32F4 runs stably off its internal oscillator, although its accuracy is not as good as from an external crystal.
 A precisely accurate clock is not required for this application - it primarily requires raw speed.

-**Q: Why can't I find the STM32F4 for$2?**
+**Q: Why can't I find the MCU for $2?**

 A: You need to look at Chinese sites including [aliexpress.com](https://www.aliexpress.com) and [LCSC](https://www.lcsc.com), JLC PCB's component supplier ARM.

 As of July 2025:

+- LCSC wanted $1.74 for a single RP2350.
 - LCSC had STM32F401 for $1.93 in quantities of 1 - good enough for PET, VIC-20 and C64 single ROMs
 - LCSC had STM32F411 for $2.69 in quantities of 1 - also good enough for C64 multi-ROM sets
 - aliexpress had STM32F405 for $3.08 in quantities of 1 - faster than the F401/F411